-As performance management approaches continue to evolve, ratings have inevitably come under the spotlight.
-Some companies have even considered eliminating altogether the numeric or qualitative labels they use to grade employees or rank them against each other.
+The 2019 Gartner Performance Management Benchmarking Survey showed 81% of HR leaders are making changes to performance management, and some companies have even considered eliminating altogether the numeric or qualitative labels they use to grade employees or rank them against each other.

 The question is whether eliminating performance ratings does what managers want: Improve the performance of employees — and the company.